 stories malevolent and benign

 “Nathan presents the reader with several fantastic characters in this rollicking, adventurous tale.
 Readers will pore through this fast-paced, adrenaline-filled novel and eat up the fantastic dialogue that brings Elvis back to life in a new, deliciously lascivious way.” - Julie Hunt, Booklist

-Micah Nathan is an American novelist, short story writer, and essayist.
-His works have been translated into five languages, and include the bestselling novel Gods of Aberdeen (Simon & Schuster, 2005), the novel Losing Graceland (Crown, 2011), and the collection Jack the Bastard and Other Stories (One Peace Books, 2012).
+Micah Nathan is an American novelist and essayist.
+His works have been translated into five languages, and include the bestselling novel Gods of Aberdeen (Simon & Schuster, 2005), the novel Losing Graceland (Random House, 2011), and the collection Jack the Bastard and Other Stories (One Peace Books, 2012).
 Micah was the 2010 recipient of Boston University’s Saul Bellow Prize for Fiction.
 His essays have received an Associated Press Award, and his short stories have been finalists for the Tobias Wolff Award and the Innovative Fiction Award.

-Micah is a frequent contributor to Vanity Fair, and his work has appeared in Vanity Fair, The Best American Mystery Stories, Boston Globe Magazine, Glimmer Train, The Gettysburg Review, Bellingham Review, and others.
-Micah is an Artists Fellow at the St. Botolph Club, and a roving writer-in-residence at Kingston University in London.
-He lives in Boston.
+Micah is a frequent contributor to Vanity Fair, and his work has appeared in The Best American Mystery Stories, Boston Globe Magazine, Glimmer Train, The Gettysburg Review, Bellingham Review, and others.
+Micah is a roving writer-in-residence at Kingston University in London, and teaches fiction at Boston University.